jesman/keystone/examples/with-auth/README.md

 You can also access a GraphQL Playground at [localhost:3000/api/graphql](http://localhost:3000/api/graphql), which allows you to directly run GraphQL queries and mutations.

-## Feature
+## Features

 This project shows you how to add authentication to your Keystone system.
+We're going to use the [`@keystone-next/auth`](https://next.keystonejs.com/apis/auth) package, along with Keystone's [session management API](https://next.keystonejs.com/apis/session), to add the following features to your system:

  * Configures which fields to use for signin
  * Sets up stateless session handling to keep track of the signed in user